robrogers3/Laracastle/readme.md

 ### Requirements

 Laracastle pretty much depends on the [Laravel Auth](https://laravel.com/docs/6.x/authentication) package.
 On Laravel 6, Auth is a separate package.
 So first install it.
+Without the Auth package you will have A LOT of work to do.

 ```
 composer require laravel/ui --dev